rakeshmm05/webDevPractice/RPS/README.md

-# Quiz App 🧠

-A simple quiz game with multiple-choice questions.
+# Rock Paper Scissors ✊✋✌️

+A fun game where you play Rock-Paper-Scissors against the computer!

-## How to Run?
+## How to Play?
-1. Open `index.html` in a browser.
-2. Play the quiz and check your score at the end!
+1. Choose Rock, Paper, or Scissors.
+2. The computer randomly picks its choice.
+3. The winner is determined based on game rules!

+Try it out and have fun! 🎮